Surf ponchos are becoming as ubiquitous and essential as the leash in a surfer’s arsenal. Photo: Slowtide/Kassia + Surf

 Lightweight Ponchos

 A lightweight poncho is typically a thin cloth material whose sole purpose is to provide coverage for changing.
 They’re typically not absorbent like those made from towel material and they don’t do much by way of warmth.
-If you live in a tropical region, they’re a good option because they pack down and small and are perfect for quick car changes.
-Our tester calls Hawaii her home and the Kassia + Surf Your Favorite Changing Poncho lives in the backseat of her car.
+If you live in a tropical region, they’re a good option because they pack down small and are perfect for quick car changes.
+Our tester calls Hawaii her home and the Nova Blue Changing Poncho lives in the backseat of her car.
 If you reside in a chilly region, however, you’ll want to consider another option.

 Traditional “Towel” Ponchos